 Damage of Iggy’s basic attack scales insignificantly with Energy Damage cards.
 Only 0.3375 and remains constant with ability upgrade.
 Therefore Molotov can be easily left without any upgrades for the sake of other more valuable abilities.

 Scorch gains a brief speed boost and leaves a trail of flammable oil on the ground behind him that can be ignited by fire.
 The trail applies Oil to enemies who walk on it.

 This is can be treated as an escape ability but not very reliable one.
-Speed boost that it gives is not that significant and not pretty long at least until Oil Slick is maxed out.
+Speed boost that it gives is not that significant and not pretty long.
 However it is better than nothing and should be considered for upgrade.

-Speed boost scaling with the ability level looks like this 90 + 30*lvl.
-So maxed out Oil Slick will give Iggy and Scorch 210 Speed Boost.
+Speed boost scaling with the ability level looks like this 90 + 3*lvl.
+So maxed out Oil Slick will give Iggy and Scorch 180 Speed Boost.

 Iggy throws out a Flame Turret that sprays fire and can Ignite Oil.
 Turrets have limited fuel and health.
 They will auto-attack any enemy in range (prioritizing enemy Heroes) and will self destruct when out of fuel.
 Damage is dealt in a thin arc hitting all enemies standing in a straight line.
 Leveling the ability allows Iggy to place more turrets simultaneously.

 Flame Turret as good energy damage scaling of 1.